27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 There is a really funny anecdote about one of the things he did to protect the integrity of the city of Oaxaca.

-It seems that some years ago there was an announcement of a McDonald’s to be opening right in the zocalo area, so, what Toledo did was to call for a peaceful protest in front of the location where it would open and have people eat Tamales to express the unconformity towards having that fast food place there.
+So what Toledo did was to call for a peaceful protest in front of the location where it would open and have people eat Tamales to express the unconformity towards having that fast food place there.

-This cultural center has 5 exhibition rooms, 3 library rooms, a patio with endemic plants, a coffee shop, and a regional food restaurant
+This cultural center has 5 exhibition rooms, 3 library rooms, a patio with endemic plants, a coffee shop, and a regional food restaurant.

-To go into IAGO there is no cost and it opens at 9:00 am.
+To go into IAGO, there is no cost, and it opens at 9:00 am.

-20. Eat in one of the delicious eateries
+20. Eat In One of the Delicious Eateries

-As we already know, Oaxaca is not short of options of where to eat delicious food, and, I promise I will be more specific on which are the best restaurants to try while there, but, I will leave you with a couple of recommended places that live in my heart:
+I promise I will be more specific on which are the best restaurants to try while there, but I will leave you with a couple of recommended places that live in my heart:

-• At any of the food stalls at the 20 de Noviembre Market
+- Any of the food stalls at the 20 de Noviembre Market

-• For Tlayudas go to: Tlayudas el Negro
+- For Tlayudas, go to Tlayudas el Negro.

-• For fine dining to Los danzantes
+- For fine dining, go to Los danzantes.

-• For the best mole go to Los Pacos
+- For the best mole, go to Los Pacos.

 Oaxaca Festivals

-As I mentioned before, in Oaxaca you can experience some of the most incredible festivals where the creativity of the locals is expressed at its best.
+As I mentioned before, in Oaxaca, you can experience some of the most incredible festivals where the creativity of the locals is expressed at its best.
 Here I am listing some of the most important ones.

-21. Night of the radishes
+21. Night of the Radishes

-The exhibition lasts only a few hours, but it brings together practically all the local people in the main square, who attend to admire the creativity of the participants in this contest.
+The exhibition lasts only a few hours, but it brings together practically all the local people in the main square who attend to admire the creativity of the participants in this contest.

-It is said that this tradition started because, during Christmas times, the farmers would bring all the fresh produce that would be used to make dinner, and so, to make their stalls more attractive, they began to create figures with the radishes, adorning them with cauliflower leaves and flowers made from baby onions.
+To make their stalls more attractive, they began to create figures with radishes, adorning them with cauliflower leaves and flowers made from baby onions.
 They placed radishes, lettuces, turnips, onions, etc., all in an artistic way.

-The works that the gardeners and flower growers present are inspired by motifs consistent with the Christmas season such as the birth of Jesus or the arrival of the Three Wise Men.
+The works that the gardeners and flower growers present are inspired by motifs consistent with the Christmas season, such as the birth of Jesus or the arrival of the Three Wise Men.

 With the Festival of the Virgin of Solitude, the Day of the Dead, typical costumes of the State, dances, amongst others.